Haris16-code/BJH-OS/CONTRIBUTING_TO_BJH_OS_APPS_MARKET.md

    - **Category** (e.g., Games, Productivity, Tools)
    - **Version Number** (e.g., 1.0.0)
    - **App Live URL** — The URL where your app is hosted for instant access.
-  ⚠️ Make sure your app is hosted on this server: [Click Here](https://bjhos.unaux.com/Apps), otherwise your app will be rejected.
+⚠️ Make sure to follow this guide to get your app's live link: <a href="https://github.com/Haris16-code/BJH-OS/blob/main/APP_DEPLOYMENT_GUIDE.md" target="_blank">Click Here</a>.
+Apps not following this guide may be rejected.
    - **Support Email** (optional but recommended)
    - **Support Website** (optional but recommended)